gbafana25/tuxsav/README.md

 ## TODO:
-- encode text to base64 (to preserve newlines)
+- encode text to base64 or some encoding(to preserve newlines)